kennethy/notes-refactoring/README.md

 10. Make sure all tests are fully automatic and that they check their own results. (page 86)
 11. A suite of tests is a powerful bug detector that decapitates the time it takes to find bugs. (page 86)
 12. Always make sure a test will fail when it should. (page 91)
+13. When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous. (page 84)